 Build your own "Food Garden."
 You can eat the fruits of your own labor and also eat healthy.

-Vegetable gardens not only grow vegetables but also fruits, herbs, edible flowers, etc. If the garden would look cluttered with all these vegetables, fruits, and crops, the answer is definitely no. As long as the planting area and garden roads are well planned, the garden will still be clean and tidy.
+Vegetable gardens in raised garden beds not only grow vegetables but also fruits, herbs, edible flowers, etc. If the garden would look cluttered with all these vegetables, fruits, and crops, the answer is definitely no. As long as the planting area and garden roads are well planned, the garden will still be clean and tidy.
 Many vegetables and fruits will also be blooming and bearing fruit, so it would be a nice sight!

 The difference between an ingredient garden and an ordinary vegetable garden is that these ingredients are not only delicious but also have a certain ornamental value.
 They are placed in a suitable location through design to become a pleasing garden.